Joe Mattacchione: International career

 In 1994, he made his debut for the Canada men's national under-20 soccer team on August 24, 1994, against Costa Rica.
 He also appeared in three matches for the Canada national beach soccer team for the 2005 CONCACAF and CONMEBOL Beach Soccer Championship.

 Managerial career

-In 2006, Mattacchione along with Theo Zagar was the assistant coach for Toronto Lynx under Duncan Wilde.
-In 2011, he was appointed the head coach for the U-11 girls' team for the Oakville Soccer Club.
+In 2006, Mattacchione, along with Theo Zagar, was the assistant coach for the Toronto Lynx under Duncan Wilde.
+In 2011, he was appointed head coach for the U-11 girls' team for the Oakville Soccer Club.

 Post career

 After he retired from professional soccer, he became a teacher in the Dufferin-Peel Catholic District School Board.